-Q 5 How effective is CRAN in safeguarding fair competition for Namibia's ICT sector?
-Respondent The effectiveness of the Communications Regulatory Authority of Namibia (CRAN) in safeguarding fair competition for Namibia's ICT sector depends on several factors.
+The effectiveness of the Communications Regulatory Authority of Namibia (CRAN) in safeguarding fair competition for Namibia's ICT sector depends on several factors.
 CRAN is responsible for regulating the ICT sector and ensuring that competition is fair and that the interests of consumers are protected.

-If CRAN is effectively implementing its mandate, it can help to promote fair competition in the ICT sector by: Monitoring market practices: CRAN can monitor market practices and ensure that companies are not engaging in anti-competitive behavior, such as price fixing or monopolistic practices.
-Promoting competition: CRAN can take steps to encourage competition, such as promoting new entrants to the market and ensuring that larger companies do not abuse their market power.
-Protecting consumer interests: CRAN can enforce consumer protection laws and regulations to ensure that customers are not being exploited by companies operating in the ICT sector.
-Regulating pricing: CRAN can regulate pricing and ensure that prices are reasonable and do not harm consumers or stifle competition Respondent Reasonable.
-Respondent I have had no direct engagement with situations regarding fair competition, as such cannot provide constructive feedback.
-Respondent CRAN in our view is doing a fair job.
+If CRAN is effectively implementing its mandate, it can help to promote fair competition in the ICT sector by:

+- Monitoring market practices: CRAN can monitor market practices and ensure that companies are not engaging in anti-competitive behavior, such as price fixing or monopolistic practices. - Promoting competition: CRAN can take steps to encourage competition, such as promoting new entrants to the market and ensuring that larger companies do not abuse their market power. - Protecting consumer interests: CRAN can enforce consumer protection laws and regulations to ensure that customers are not being exploited by companies operating in the ICT sector. - Regulating pricing: CRAN can regulate pricing and ensure that prices are reasonable and do not harm consumers or stifle competition

+Reasonable.

+I have had no direct engagement with situations regarding fair competition, as such cannot provide constructive feedback.

+• CRAN in our view is doing a fair job.
 In saying this, it is partially because of not having a major say or foot to stand on in enforcing safeguarding against state-owned enterprises.

-Having too many competitors or licenses out there, also makes the task harder to manage.
-Respondent Did not respond to this question
+• Having too many competitors or licenses out there, also makes the task harder to manage.

-Spectrum Management
+3.6 Spectrum Management